November 3, 2006

 This is generally solved by increasing the number of "marriage years"

 for women and decreasing it for men.
-Thus, men marry relatively
+Thus, men marry

 late in their lives but women marry relatively early.